keymanapp/keyman/windows/src/desktop/help/basic/config_tasks/hotkeys_tab.md

 -   Show On Screen Keyboard Pane --- Opens or shows the [On Screen Keyboard](#basic_osk) tool of the Keyman Toolbox.

--   Show Keyboard Usage Pane --- Opens or shows the [Keyboard Usage](#basic_usage) tool of the Keyman Toolbox.

 -   Show Font Helper Pane --- Opens or shows the [Font Helper](#basic_fonthelper) tool of the Keyman Toolbox.